 - Hiring untrained or inexperienced drivers

-Attorney Joe Brad Brock can answer any questions that you have about your South Texas truck accident to determine whether the negligence of the truck driver or his employer can be held responsible for the injuries and damages you sustained as a result of your accident.
+Attorney Joe Brad Brock can answer any questions that you have about your Corpus Christi truck accident to determine whether the negligence of the truck driver or his employer can be held responsible for the injuries and damages you sustained as a result of your accident.
 Call today to discuss the specifics surrounding your accident.

 Types of Commercial Truck Driver Negligence in Texas

 There are also instances where the truck driver may act with negligence.
 Identifying the type of negligence that caused your auto accident is an important aspect of your claim.
 The most common types of Texas truck accident causes are listed below: